Achanakmar Wildlife Sanctuary is a famous wildlife sanctuary in Bilaspur district, Chhattisgarh state, India.

-Achanakmar Wildlife Sanctuary offers mesmerizing experience for any tourist.
+Achanakmar Wild Life Sanctuary offers mesmerizing experience for any tourist.
 Sal and bamboo forests are a specialty of this wild life sanctuary.
 The wildlife sanctuary at Achanakmar is rich in flora and fauna.
-Kanha-Achanakmar Corridor links Achanakmar Wildlife Sanctuary with Kanha Tiger Reserve in Madhya Pradesh.
+Kanha-Achanakmar Corridor links Achanakmar Wildlife Park with Kanha Tiger Reserve in Madhya Pradesh.

-Ratanpur, a nearby town, has the famous Mahamaya Devi, an 11th century temple.
-Pali is another town close to Achanakmar Wildlife Sanctuary, famous for the beautifully carved 9th century Mahadev Temple.
-Kabir Chabutra, where saint Kabir attained salvation, is just 5 kilometers from the wild life sanctuary, on your way to Bilaspur.
+Ratanpur, where the famous 11th century temple Mahamaya Devi is situated, is a nearby town at around 65 kilometeres distance from the wildlife sanctuary.
+Pali is another town close to the Wildlife Sanctuary, famous for the beautifully carved 9th century Mahadev Temple.
+Kabir Chabutra, where Saint Kabir attained salvation, is just 5 kilometers from the wildlife sanctuary, on your way to Bilaspur.